How to troubleshoot EWS connection by using EWSEditor

 - Extract the package – EWSEditor is a standalone solution which does not require installation.

-- Use the Autodiscover Email option or manually provide the Service URL by using the FQDN of the machine you are connecting to (CAS server).
-If you use Office 365, click the 365 Default button (Fig. 2.).
+- Use the Autodiscover Email option or manually provide the Service URL by using the FQDN of the machine you are connecting to (CAS server), as shown in Fig. 9.

 Info